 Maori Warriors and Warfare

 It was an ultimate goal to defeat the strongest enemy of the opposing tribe because this would result in the most mana (spiritual power) for the warrior and his tribe.
-The war dance (haka), preceding the battle, is characterized by defiant movements, sounds, the rolling eyes, and a protruding tongue.
-This was to fear the enemy and was an essential part of Maori warfare.
+When the Europeans later settled New Zealand, they fought just as passionately against these intruders.

 Before the Europeans set foot in New Zealand warfare between Maori tribes was commonplace.
 From a young age male members of Maori tribes were educated in warfare and combat tactics.
 Later on the British colonial troops personally experienced how fierce and powerful these experts in guerrilla warfare were.

 “The British soldier found the Maori warrior the grandest native enemy that he had ever encountered.
 Gurkhas and Sikhs were formidable before them: Zulus were formidable after them, but all these had copied European discipline.
 Tha Maori had his own code of war, the essence of which was a fair fight on a day and place fixed by appointment”